jsselle/hatched_insights/README.md

 ### 3. **Token Counting**

 Understanding and optimizing token usage was harder than expected.
 Our expectations from other libraries led to mismatches, and we didn’t allocate enough resources to benchmark it properly.

+# ⚙ How to run it

+- Go to chrome://extensions/
+- Enable developer mode
+- Click on "load unpacked"
+- Select the build folder
+- That's it!